-- 6. [Deleted]

-- 7. Issue and renewal of Certificates of Airworthiness

-- 7A.
-Export Certificate of Airworthiness

-- 8. Approval or certificate for design, production or distribution of aircraft, aircraft components or aircraft materials

-- 8A.
-Certificate or other approval for maintenance of Singapore registered aircraft or aircraft components

-- 8B.
-Certificate or other approval for maintenance of foreign registered aircraft or aircraft components

-- 9. Certification of maintenance review

-- 10. Inspection, overhaul, repair, replacement and modification

-- 11. Aircraft maintenance licence

-- 12. [Deleted]

-- 13. [Deleted]

-- 13A.
-[Deleted]

-- 14. [Deleted]
+- 6. Certificate of Airworthiness to be in force - 7.
+Issue and renewal of Certificates of Airworthiness - 7A.
+Export Certificate of Airworthiness - 8.
+Approval or certificate for design, production or distribution of aircraft, aircraft components or aircraft materials - 8A.
+Certificate or other approval for maintenance of Singapore registered aircraft or aircraft components - 8B.
+Certificate or other approval for maintenance of foreign registered aircraft or aircraft components - 9.
+Certification of maintenance review - 10.
+Inspection, overhaul, repair, replacement and modification - 11.
+Aircraft maintenance licence - 12.
+Equipment of aircraft - 13.
+Communication, navigation and surveillance equipment of aircraft - 13A.
+Approval of Aircraft Radio Operator - 14.
+Minimum equipment requirements

-- 15. Aircraft, engine and propeller log books

-- 16. Aircraft weight schedule
+- 15. Aircraft, engine and propeller log books - 16.
+Aircraft weight schedule - 17.
+Access and inspection for airworthiness purposes - 17A.

-- 17. [Deleted]

-- 17A.
 Compliance with Singapore Airworthiness Requirements (SAR)